mschaeffner/okta.github.io/_source/_docs/api/resources/roles.md

 Removes an app target from an `APP_ADMIN` role assignment

-Don't remove the last app target from a role assignment, as this causes an exception.
+> Note: Don't remove the last app target from a role assignment, as this causes an exception.
 If you need a role assignment that applies to all apps, the API consumer should delete the `APP_ADMIN` role assignment and recreate it.

 ##### Request Parameters
 {:.api .api-request .api-request-params}